10 Best Songs That Feature The Word ‘Stop’ In The Title

 # 10 – Stop – Peter Frampton

 Peter Frampton’s “Stop,” the lead track from his 1986 album Premonition, is a vibrant plea wrapped in an irresistible mix of rock and pop sensibilities.
-The song finds Frampton revisiting his signature melodic craftsmanship while incorporating the polished production style of the 1980s.
+The song finds Frampton revisiting his signature melodic craftsmanship while incorporating the polished 1980s production style.
 Produced by Peter Frampton and Peter Solley, the track was recorded at Townhouse Studios in London.

 Read More: 10 Most Rocking Peter Frampton Songs